-Homemade General Tso’s chicken features golden and crispy chicken bits drenched in a thick glossy sauce.
-It's an easy authentic recipe.
+Better than takeout!
+This General Tso’s chicken recipe is perfectly crispy, coated in a glossy sweet-spicy sauce, and ready in just 25 minutes.
 Watch the video belowto see how I make this in my kitchen.

 In one bowl, mix together the eggs, salt, and pepper.
 In a shallow bowl, combine the cornstarch and flour and mix until combined.